-We are licensed with numerous insurance companies and can help you compare the best rates available in your zip code.
+We are licensed with numerous insurance companies and can help you compare the best rates available in your area.

 Our carriers include: Aetna, Anthem, Cigna, CSI Life, Combined, Equitable, GTL, Humana, IAC, Manhattan Life, Medico, Mutual of Omaha, Sentinel Life, Transamerica, United American, United Healthcare (AARP) and many others.

-The most popular Medicare supplement insurance policies in South Carolina are Plans F, G, N. Plan G offers great overall value – so we see significant interest in that option.
+The most popular Medicare supplement insurance policies in South Carolina are Plans F, G, N. Plans G and N offers great overall value – so we see significant interest in those policies.

-Before purchasing a plan however, you’ll want to know what each plan covers and doesn’t cover.
-You’ll also want to know if supplement offers more value based on benefits covered versus monthly premiums.
+Before purchasing a plan, you’ll want to know what each plan covers.
+You’ll also want to know if a supplement offers more value based on benefits versus monthly premiums.
 Your monthly budget may also be a factor.
-It can be difficult to change once you are outside of you individual, 6 month open enrollment window, so it’s best to find a suitable policy right from the start.
+It can be difficult to change once you are outside of you individual, 7 month open enrollment window, so it’s best to find a suitable policy right from the start.

 You usually get only one open enrollment window.
 That can be when your turn 65 and age into Medicare – or when you enroll in Medicare Part B for the first time.
 Enrollment into Medicare Part B can happen after age 65 if you’re leaving a group employer plan.
 It can also happen when you are under age 65 if you’re eligible for Medicare due to disability.

-The Annual Election Period (AEP) that occurs each year between October 15th and December 7th is not an open enrollment window.
-Yes, there are changes that can be made during this window, but it does not usually apply to Medicare supplements.
-In other words, once you choose your Medigap coverage, medical underwriting will likely be required if you want to a new Supplement later.
+The Annual Election Period (AEP) that occurs each year between October 15th and December 7th is not an open enrollment window for everything.
+Yes, there are changes that can be made during this window, but it does not apply to Medicare supplements.
+In other words, once you choose your Supplemental coverage, medical underwriting is required if you want to switch to a new policy.

-This is why we help our clients shop carefully during their 6 month open enrollment window – whenever it may occur.
+This is why we help our clients shop carefully during their 7 month open enrollment window – whenever it may occur.
 Some insurance companies have better reputations than others when it comes to rate increases & renewal history.
-It’s important to find a reliable company with a good reasonable renewal rates at onset – not just the overall cheapest insurance policy.
+It’s important to find a reliable company with reasonable renewal rates – not just the cheapest insurance policy today.

 There are several insurance companies offering very competitive rates Medicare Supplement rates in South Carolina.
 Your best rates will depend on where your location, age, gender, the plan your prefer and whether you qualify for a household or spousal discount.